PrashantMohta/PrideMonthMod/ReadMe.md

 - Transling by Hotspring
 - Pride Enemies by Artzfreak
 - PiKPiK by HBKit
-- NB Crawlid & Tiktik by Dragxon
+- NB Crawlid & Tiktik by Raxior Kohvalii Dragxon
 - Gender Fluids by Flame-Shadow